singhanju12340/MyTeacher/content/Experience/Replay improvement.md

 1. change kafka consumer batch consumer
 2. Query mongo in bluk
 3. Save ES in bulk
-4. Fetch and save blob in bulk
+4. Fetch and save blob in bulk or parallel
 5. Moved Fetch dealer details from single to batch api